jameycribbs/cribbnotes/README.md

 ### CribbNotes - A local web application that allows you to take and search for notes

-CribbNotes is a simplistic note taking application written in Go.
+CribbNotes is a simple note taking application written in Go.
 It is meant to be run locally on your machine and accessed through your browser.

 <p align="center">
   <img src="cribbnotes_screenshot.png" width="890" height="668" alt="CribbNotes Example App" />